 With the new decree, a third pillar has been added to the first (social orientation) and second (Dutch language courses).
-This third pillar entails that non-working participants of working age will be obliged to register with the VDAB/Actiris (employment services) within 60 days after signing the integration contract, the new provision aiming at accelerating the possibility for newcomers to access the labour market, and as such being able to contribute to public expenses.
+This third pillar entails that non-working participants of working age will be obliged to register with the VDAB/Actiris (employment services) within 60 days after signing the integration contract.
+This is a new provision that aims at accelerating the possibility for newcomers to access the labour market, and as such being able to contribute to public expenses.
 Furthermore, a fourth pillar was added through the new decree, namely: the participation in a network trajectory of 40 hours.
 This pillar aims at extending the newcomer´s social network, as to increase their chances of integration in the local society.
-This fourth pillar has not been implemented so far, and will be in a testing phase until 30 June 2022.
+This fourth pillar was implemented on the 1st of January of 2023.

 Article 2(5) Royal Decree of 9 June 1999 implementing the Law of 30 April 1999 on the employment of foreign nationals, 26 June 1999, 1999012496, 24162.

 Article 1(4) Royal Decree on the professional card.

 Article 1 Royal Decree of 2 August 1985 implementing the Law of 19 February 1965 on entrepreneurial activities of foreigners, 24 September 1985, 1985018112, 13668.